dotnet/csharplang/proposals/safe-fixed-sized-buffers.md

 A *field_declaration* with a *fixed_size_buffer_declarator* in an interface must have `static` modifier.

 Depending on the situation (details are specified below), an access to a fixed-size buffer member is classified as a value (never a variable) of either
 `System.ReadOnlySpan<S>` or `System.Span<S>`, where S is the element type of the fixed-size buffer.
-Both types provide indexers returning reference to a specific element with appropriate "readonly-ness", which prevents direct assignment to the elements when language rules don't permit that.
+Both types provide indexers returning a reference to a specific element with appropriate "readonly-ness", which prevents direct assignment to the elements when language rules don't permit that.

 The resulting span instance will have a length equal to the size declared on the fixed-size buffer.